Robert Del Naja: Art work

 Del Naja was a graffiti artist before becoming a producer and vocalist, and was featured in the 1987 book Spraycan Art by Henry Chalfant and James Prigoff and in the 1988 film Bombin, directed by Dick Fontaine, alongside fellow artist and future drum and bass pioneer Goldie.

-Del Naja is credited as being the first graffiti artist in Bristol.
-He is regarded as the pioneer of the stencil graffiti movement and one of those who brought hip hop and graffiti culture from the United States to Bristol in the early 1980s.
+He is regarded as one of those who brought hip hop and graffiti culture from the United States to Bristol in the early 1980s.
+He has previously been the subject of speculation that he is anonymous artist Banksy.
+In several interviews, Banksy has cited Del Naja as his inspiration for starting to do graffiti himself.
+The young punk Del Naja first began doing graffiti with stencils, inspired by stencils used by the punk bands Crass and The Clash.
+In 1987, he returned to stencils despite hostility from the style writing graffiti scene.
+A young Banksy saw these stencils in Bristol.
+Later, Banksy regularly encouraged Del Naja not to give up his art completely.Heidelberg 2025, p.
+291–306.

 Del Naja's work has been featured on all of Massive Attack's record sleeves.

 Since 2003, Del Naja has co-designed all of Massive Attack's lighting shows with UVA; the shows have been overtly political, dealing with local and international issues.

 Del Naja and Massive Attack's producer Neil Davidge collaborated with United Visual Artists on the large scale installation Volume at London's V&A museum in 2006.
 It consists of a field of 48 luminous, sound-emitting columns that respond to movement.
 Visitors weave a path through the sculpture, creating their own unique journey in light and music.

 Del Naja took part in a group show in 2007 called Warpaint at the Lazarides Gallery in London, featuring his art from the Unkle album War Stories.
 He created an exhibition of flags at Massive Attack's Meltdown Festival on London's Southbank Centre in 2008.
 The installation was called "Favoured Nations".
 In the exhibition, alternative flags of the British Commonwealth were recoloured in the anarchist red and black and hung from the ceiling of the Royal Festival Hall main floor.

 In a 2010 interview, Del Naja said "Painting is difficult for me because I'm colour blind.
 Back in the day, I had to label my spray cans with what colour they were because I couldn't tell.
 It's like the emperor's new clothes: [people] telling me it's great, and me pretending that's what I intended."